goldbergyoni/nodebestpractices/README.md

 ## ![✔] 7.1.
 Prefer native JS methods over user-land utils like Lodash

-**TL;DR:** It's often more penalising to use utility libraries like `lodash` and `underscore` over using native methods as it leads to uneeded dependencies with less performance boost.
+ **TL;DR:** It's often more penalising to use utility libraries like `lodash` and `underscore` over native methods as it leads to unneeded dependencies and slower performance.

 **Otherwise:** You'll have to maintain (slightly) bigger projects where you could have simply used what was **already** available or dealt with a few more lines in exchange of a few more files.